 Curio's blockquote styling has some limitations compared to HTML/CSS renderers due to its reliance on the Mac's internal rich text framework.
 For instance, the rich text system doesn't support a left or right border.
 Also we've been unable to figure out a way of supporting text which is both indented and background colored.
 The text system doesn't want to color the first indent so the result looks odd.

 Markdown Code Blocks

-Using a 3-backtick code fence you can define code blocks:
+Using a 3-backtick code fence you can define code blocks.
+Type the following into a text figure:

 // Hello world! import Swift print("Hello world!")

 And here are the results when rendered: